sgsinghashka-del/-KNN-30-Practical-Sample/README.md

 - how to collect an interactive prediction from a user
 - why a perfect score on a toy dataset is not enough evidence of generalization

-## License

-No license file is currently included.
-Confirm permissions before redistributing the notebook, datasets, or derivative work.

 <div align="center">